 Summer 2017, we will take a brake in our field courses, to have time to make final reports and books about earlier excavation projects.
 We are planning to start a new research project summer 2018, dealing with Viking history on the island of Gotland.
 In due time, we will put up information about the project and the field courses.
 To give you an idea about our field courses, the information about earlier courses below could be seen as a reference.
 Until 2018, have a nice 2017, and see you in 2018!
 Dan

-The course, five weeks long, will be a part of a research project concerning Viking Trade and Manufacturing, carried out from 14th of July to the 15th of August.
 The field course is RPA certified, and includes extensive field work, mixed with lab work on artefacts, phosphate mapping, landscape analyses and GIS mapping, as a part of the research project.
 The participants will also be directly involved in making a scientific report of some of the results from the excavation, connected to the aim of the project.
 For further information about assessment components, please read this document.

 Accommodation with full board will be in a beautifully situated old school house in the southern part of the island, in the municipality Hemse, some 45 minutes from Visby and 20 minutes from the coast.
 Visby is a World Heritage site, with well preserved medieval houses, a town wall and streets etc. Travel to the excavation site will be arranged by the school.
 One can also choose to have own arrangement when it comes to accommodations and local transports.

 We collaborate with universities both in Sweden and from abroad, and students can write their BA or MA papers on material from the excavations.
 Facilities include well appointed work areas, full connection to the Internet and the possibilities to work on material from resent excavations, mainly from the time period Viking Age- Early Middle Ages.